 1. Determine your contribution.

-Take a look at your budget and determine what is a realistic amount that you can set aside.
+Take a look at your budget and determine what a realistic amount that you can set aside is.
 Ideally, you should start a habit of contributing the same amount on a monthly basis.
-You don’t need to completely cut back on your budget, but you may need to be willing to make some sacrifices to hit your financial goals.
+You don’t need to cut back on your budget completely, but you may need to be willing to make some sacrifices to hit your financial goals.

 2. Keep the money in a separate account.